OSDVF/deshader/README.md

             - [Edge Dev Channel](https://www.microsoftedgeinsider.com/download) installed by offline installer
             - WebView2 runtime must be installed by [standalone installer](https://developer.microsoft.com/en-us/microsoft-edge/webview2#download) (not bootstraper) under Wine
             - **NOTES**
-                - Cross compiled Runner is not compatible with Deshader compiled on Windows because there are inconsistencies between library names (`[lib]wolfssl`)
+                - Cross compiled Launcher is not compatible with Deshader compiled on Windows because there are inconsistencies between library names (`[lib]wolfssl`)
                 - DLL interception does not work for OpenGL under Wine.
 Intercept on host side instead (however this does not really work for now)
 - For using CMake to compile C++ examples
     - `pkg-config`